-The most important information "HRIS" was in a 1.2MB file named "hrisdb-02012018.sql."
-As the project’s description suggests, this project appears to be a centralized database of information generated or used by the related projects.
+The most important information in the "HRIS" project was in a 1.2MB file named "hrisdb-02012018.sql," suggesting this file was exported early in 2018.
+As the project’s description suggests, this project appears to be a centralized database of information generated and/or used by the related projects.
 As a master human resources database, hrisdb-02012018.sql contained a variety of detailed information on hundreds of OneHalf employees.

 The table "employees" contained full personal information for approximately 250 individuals, such as name, date of birth, phone number, address, personal and work email addresses, and blood type.
 In addition to the 250 individuals with apparently complete records, there were another 20 at the end of the table– the most recently added rows– with only their names and id numbers present.
 Given the function of these projects, it appears that these were new employees whose data had not yet been added to the system at the time this database dump was created.

-The bulk of personal information was contained in the "employees" and "medicalrecord" tables, but others included additional details about the employees' lives: their available hours each day of the week, the dates and reason for any leave requests, for which clients they worked, and their educational status.
+The bulk of the exposed personal information was contained in the "employees" and "medicalrecord" tables, but other tables included additional details about the employees' lives: their available hours each day of the week, the dates and reason for any leave requests, for which clients they worked, and their educational status.
 Lastly, information for 237 emergency contacts was also exposed, including name, relationship, address, and phone number.